Mastro 👨🍳 Docs

 Introducing JavaScript

-One of the easiest ways to get your feet wet with JavaScript, is still in your browser.
+Now that you got a taste of HTML and CSS, let’s talk about JavaScript.
+It’s the third language that the browser understands.
+One of the easiest ways to get your feet wet with JavaScript, is in your browser’s console.

 Open your browser’s developer tools again.
-(Ideally on your published web page, but anywhere will do).
+(Perhaps on your published web page, or right here on this one).
 But this time, switch to the tab named Console.

 This is an interactive JavaScript console, which means that you can type in JavaScript, hit enter, and it will calculate the result.
 Try adding two numbers by typing: